Engee documentation

 Code generation based on custom templates

-Engee allows you to generate code by usage of Templates.
+Engee allows you to generate code using Templates.

-Templates are text files with .cgt extension (Codegen Template), which use special syntax to automatically add data and generate code.
+Templates are text files with the extension .cgt (Codegen Template), which uses a special syntax for automatically adding data and creating code.
 Code generation using templates is supported for C and Chisel languages.

-There are two kinds of custom templates - for blocks and for the main function:
+There are two types of user templates — for blocks and for functions. main:

-• Block templates allow you to generate code for individual model components (functions or modules) that implement specific logic.
-They provide usage of code at the level of individual operations, which is preferable in the development of complex models with a large number of blocks.
+• Templates for blocks allow you to generate code for individual components of the model (functions or modules) that implement specific logic.
+They ensure the use of code at the level of individual operations, which is preferable in the development of complex models with a large number of blocks.

-• Templates for function main focus on the overall execution structure of the model, including initialisation, step-by-step processing and termination.
-This approach is preferred for sequencing the execution of operations in multitasking models.
+• Templates for the function main They focus on the overall execution structure of the model, including initialization, step-by-step processing, and shutdown.
+This approach is preferable for the sequence of operations in multitasking models.

-The choice between these approaches depends on the level of detail and scale: block templates are used to fine-tune the logic, while the `main' template is used to control the entire model.
+The choice between these approaches depends on the level of detail and scale: block templates are used to fine—tune the logic, and a template is used to control the entire model. main.

-If the template is in a folder (any directory other than /user), you need to add it to path.
+If the template is located in a folder (any directory except /user), then it should be added to path.
 To do this, select the folder with the template, right-click on it and add it to the path.
-Once added, the folder will be displayed with a blue icon blue directory icon.
-This is necessary so that the code generator can traverse all the specified paths, find the template files and use them to create block code.
+After adding, the folder will be displayed with a blue icon. blue directory icon.
+This is necessary so that the code generator can bypass all the specified paths, find template files and use them to create block code.

-The code generator analyses all templates added to the path.
-In case of finding several templates, the code generator will use the last added template.
+The code generator analyzes all the templates added to the path.
+If multiple templates are found, the code generator will use the last added template.

-For generation to work, the template file for blocks must have .cgt extension.
+For the generation to work, the template file for the blocks must have the extension .cgt.

-The template syntax is based on comments.
+The syntax of the templates is based on comments.
 They can be single-line, starting with //!, or multi-line, enclosed in /*! */.
-Any valid Julia code can be written inside comments.
-Comments are used so that the template code is executed, but not in the final generated file.
+You can write any correct code in Julia language inside the comments.
+Comments are used so that the template code is executed, but not included in the final generated file.

-The uncommented parts of the template are directly written to the file.
-These areas must contain code in C or Chisel.
-Inside such code, you can insert a small code in Julia using the $() syntax.
-Inside the brackets, you can specify any working Julia code that will be executed, and its result will replace this construct in the final file.
-If the expression is clear and unambiguous, you can use $ without brackets, but the bracketed option is always recommended.
+The uncommented parts of the template are written directly to the file.
+There should be a language code in these areas.
+Si or Chisel.
+Inside such a code, you can insert a small Julia code using the syntax $().
+Inside the brackets, you can specify any working code for Julia that will be executed, and its result will replace this construction in the final file.
+If the expression is clear and unambiguous, then you can use $ without brackets, but the option with brackets is always recommended.

-The $() syntax uses special functions only for handling inputs, outputs, and states, but not for block parameters (except for the state_addr function).
+Syntax $() It uses special functions only for working with inputs, outputs, and states, but not for block parameters (except for the function state_addr).

-The special functions supported for code generation within $() are summarised below:
+Special functions supported for code generation inside $() presented below:

 Category